-Finding a market – that is, a community of people with passionate interest in buying products in your niche – is a critical component of affiliate success.
+Finding a market – that is, a community of people with a passionate interest in buying products in your niche – is a critical component of affiliate success.
 It’s so important that it should be your first step.
 Before you start writing blog entries and sending traffic to your site, follow these tips on uncovering profitable markets!

 Knowing What You Can Achieve